 Bigger bully birds like Blue Jays will often grab plenty of seed from the feeder and fly away to store it.
 Smaller bully birds like House Sparrows will visit feeders in flocks and keep other birds away from the feeders.
 Unfortunately, others will even consider the feeder their territory and will chase away any birds that pop by to grab some grub.

 If you’re struggling to keep bully birds away from your feeders or, at the very least, encourage your backyard birds to get along, we’ve got some tips for you!

 Do buy a feeder for the birds you want to attract.
-Did you know that you can buy adapters that will fit your current feeders?
-These adapters will make the feeder fit only for smaller birds like finches.
-Alternatively, you can also pick up a different feeder like a caged-in tube or tray feeder.
+Did you know that you can buy bird feeders with cages attached to prevent larger birds from accessing them?
+These caged tube-feeders will make the feeder fit only for smaller birds like finches.

 Do switch up the foods you’re offering.
 Bully birds love to chow down on sunflower seeds, millet, corn and wheat.
 If you stop offering these foods, you might see fewer and fewer bully bird species.
 Instead, offer nyjer seed in tube feeders for finches, and safflower seed in tray feeders for Cardinals, Black-capped Chickadees and nuthatches!